Requires a Strip Adjustment or Strip Align add-on license for LP360 Drone.

 Input Reference File

-In the Input Reference File section, the user has the option to use some references for the adjustment.
-The reference is data that will not be adjusted, but will be used during the adjustment to fit the rest of the flight lines to it.
-One of the conditions to use reference files, is that the files need to overlap with the adjusted area.
+In the Input Reference File section, the user has the option to use reference data for the adjustment.
+The reference data will not be adjusted but will be used during the adjustment to fit the rest of the flight lines to it.
+In this case the reference data serves as a "known good" surface.
+The reference data needs to overlap with the data to be adjusted.

 The reference files can be:

-Reference LAS: one or more LAS files can be used as a reference.
+- A reference LAS layer: one or more LAS layers can be used as a reference.

-Note that the cycle(s) selected in the input settings will not appear in the list.
+Note that the cycle(s) selected in the input settings cannot also serve as a reference cycle and will not appear in the list.

-This is dedicated to advanced users, so non-advanced users should not modify this section.
+This section is for advanced users and should be modified with caution.
+Most user will not need to modify the parameters in this section.
 Changing these settings will change how Strip Adjustment results are generated and may also affect the processing time.

-To estimate the trajectory correction, only a portion of data is considered.
-The considered portion is constituted of points, which we refer to as Tie points.
-Tie points should be representative of enough of the trajectory errors.
-This is realized by subsampling the data.
-There are two implemented subsampling methods.
-This parameter enables to define the one used:
+To estimate the trajectory correction, only a portion of the point cloud data is considered.
+The algorithm uses common points, which we refer to as Tie Points, seen by different passes/scans of the objects.
+Not all observable Tie Points are needed; enough points to be representative of the trajectory errors is realized by subsampling the data.
+There are two subsampling methods.
+This parameter defines the one used:

-Normal: Tie points are equally distributed on each inch of the terrain with a different orientation.
+Normal Tie points are equally distributed on each terrain type with a different orientation.
 This option should be used for terrains with a predominant direction where the variation of the orientation is relatively small.
 It is also recommended for low dynamic trajectory errors.

-Define the frequency of the estimated temporal correction of the trajectory.
-The smaller is this value, the higher the frequency of the correction.
-The higher the correction, more time consuming is the processing.
+This parameter defines the frequency of corrections generated for the trajectory.
+The smaller this value, the higher the frequency of the correction.
+The higher the correction, the more time consuming is the processing.
+In general, the more dynamic the errors, the smaller the time frame parameter should be set.

 The reset button will reset all the Strip Adjustment parameters to the default ones.